Gambling Laws in Russia

 clock badge 2 Min Read

-You'd be forgiven for thinking that Russia's gambling laws make all forms of gambling illegal entirely or permit the running of monopolies.
-However, the real situation is a little more varied than that.
-Read on for full details of Russia's current legal stance regarding the various offline and online gambling activities.
+You'd be forgiven for thinking that Russia's laws might make all forms of gambling illegal or permit the running of monopolies.
+However, the real situation is a little more varied and interesting.

 Gambling regulations in russia

 Casino gambling at land-based establishments has been legal in Russia since 1987.
-However, operators must obtain a licence from the Ministry of Finance, and their operations must be based within one of the special gaming zones in the country, of which there are currently five.
+Operators must obtain a licence from the Ministry of Finance and be based within one of the special gaming zones, of which there are currently five.

-Online casino gambling is illegal in Russia, with no licences available to either domestic or overseas operators.
-The state-owned media authority Roskomnadzor is tasked with blocking overseas online casinos, and players caught betting at such sites face a small fine.
-However, this does little to stop players from enjoying some of the industry's best online slots at these foreign casinos.
+Online casino gambling is illegal and there are no licences available to either domestic or overseas operators.
+The state-owned media authority Roskomnadzor is tasked with blocking overseas online gambling sites.
+Players caught using such sites could face a small fine.

-Offline poker gaming has been legal in Russia since 1987 and is usually offered at existing land-based casinos.
+Offline poker has been legal since 1987 and is offered at existing land-based casinos.
 Standalone poker venues do not exist in Russia.
-Poker is restricted to casinos because of the country's view that the game is one of chance rather than skill, like casino games.
-However, many have pointed out that multiplayer poker (e.g. cash games and tournaments) is more about skill than chance and should be regarded as such, but currently, to no avail.
+Poker is restricted to casinos because of the country's view that the game is one of chance rather than skill.
+Many have pointed out that multiplayer poker (e.g. cash games and tournaments) is more about skill than chance and should be regarded as such, but to no avail.

-Online poker is illegal in Russia, with Roskomnadzor blocking access to offshore sites offering poker gaming.
-However, players tend to have little trouble bypassing these ISP blocks.
+Online poker is illegal in Russia, with Roskomnadzor blocking access to offshore sites offering the game.
+However, players tend to have little trouble bypassing these ISPs.

 Both land-based and online bingo are legal in Russia.
-Games are operated at various Bingo Boom bingo halls across the country and online on a monopoly basis by the state-contracted company Stoloto.
-As the name suggests, bingo is classed as a type of lottery in Russia, so it is treated differently than other gambling forms.
+Games are operated at various Bingo Boom halls and online on a monopoly basis by the company Stoloto.
+Bingo is classed as a type of lottery, so it is treated differently than other gambling activities.
+The government actively discourages any other offline or bingo casinos online from advertising their services to residents.

-Increasingly popular forms of gambling, such as loot boxes and skins gambling, are not included in online gambling Russia regulation, so players can freely participate in such activities.
-Similarly, no legislation specifically mentions social gambling, such as free or social online casinos, even those that offer the option to buy chips with real money.
+Increasingly popular forms of gambling such as loot boxes and skins are not included in Russian regulations, so players can freely participate.
+Similarly, no legislation mentions social gambling, such as sweepstake casinos even those that offer the option to buy chips with real money.

 Sportsbet laws

-Sports betting is one of the big exceptions to Russia's gambling laws.
-Both land-based and online sports betting is legal in the country.
-Land-based sports betting has been legal in Russia since 1987.
-Sports betting shops and totalisators are scattered throughout Russia, with operators required to obtain a licence from the Ministry of Finance.
-Unlike other countries, Russia awards licences to multiple operators rather than running a monopoly on sports betting.
+Yes, both land-based and online sports betting are legal.
+Bookmaker shops and totalisators are scattered throughout the country, with operators required to obtain a licence from the Ministry of Finance.
+Russia awards licences to multiple operators rather than running a monopoly on the activity.

-Online sports betting was legalized in Russia in 2016 and operates on a licence basis, with online licences awarded by the Federal Tax Service.
-Both domestic and foreign sites can apply for a licence, with more than 30 companies currently holding a valid licence to operate in the country.
+Online sports betting was legalised in 2016 with licences awarded by the Federal Tax Service.
+Both domestic and foreign sites can apply, with more than 30 companies currently holding a valid licence to operate.
 Players may face fines for betting on sports via unlicensed sites.

-Russia's gambling tax regulation dictates that gambling operators pay taxes based on how many games they offer (for land-based venues), how many betting machines they operate (in the case of bookmakers) or simply which licence they have (for online gambling operators).
-Taxes can thus vary from 3,000 to 15,000 RUB per electronic gambling machine to 2.5 million to 3 million RUB for an online gambling licensed operator.
+Regulations dictate that operators pay taxes based on how many games they offer (for land-based venues), how many betting machines (in the case of bookmakers) or simply which licence they have (for online gambling operators).
+Taxes can vary from 3,000 to 15,000 RUB per electronic gambling machine to 2.5 - 3 million for an online gambling operator.

 History of Gambling Laws in Russia

-Before the formation of the USSR in 1922, gambling was little more than a luxuriant pastime for the upper classes and the rich.
-During Russia's communist period, gambling was almost entirely illegal, apart from the national lottery and a few sportsbooks.
-After the fall of the Soviet Union in the late 1980s to early 1990s, gambling was substantially unregulated, with the sector serving as a major source of revenue for the country, which was overhauling its entire economic system to a free market.
+Before the formation of the USSR in 1922, gambling was a luxuriant pastime for the upper classes and the rich.
+During the communist period, gambling was almost entirely illegal apart from the national lottery and a few sportsbooks.
+After the fall of the Soviet Union in the late 1980s, gambling was substantially unregulated.
+The sector served as a major source of revenue, which helped overhaul the entire economic system to a free market.

-The first legal casino in Russia appeared in 1989; by 1994, that number had exploded to 496 gambling establishments.
-However, it's estimated that twice as many establishments were operating illegally, only 1 in 3 had a licence, and most operators consistently avoided taxes.
-In 1998, laws were updated to prevent tax evasion and clean up the industry, increasing revenue and less crime.
+The first legal casino appeared in 1989 and by 1994 that number had exploded to 496 establishments.
+It's estimated that twice as many venues were operating illegally with only 1 in 3 having a licence, and most operators consistently avoided taxes.
+In 1998 laws were updated to prevent tax evasion and clean up the industry, increasing revenue and reducing crime.

 Key facts